kirilligum/fevm-deskilne/readme.md

 # Switch

-decentralized network for creators and builders with JSON resume on IPFS and smart contract for referral tokenomics
+Decentralized network for creators and builders with JSON resume on IPFS and smart contract for referral tokenomics